About

 Industry Overview

-The agriculture, forestry, and fishing industry also includes companies that provide support activities to this industry.
-On farms that primarily grow crops, these activities may include, farm management services, soil preparation, planting and cultivating services, as well as crop harvesting and post-harvesting services.
+The final subsector of agriculture, forestry, and fishing includes companies that provide agricultural support services to establishments in the other subsectors.
+On farms that primarily grow crops, these activities may include farm management services, soil preparation, planting and cultivating services, as well as crop harvesting and post-harvesting services.
 Other support services companies provide aerial dusting and spraying of pesticides over a large number of acres.
 They may also perform post-harvesting tasks to prepare crops for market, including shelling, fumigating, cleaning, grading, grinding, and packaging agricultural products.
-Establishments that supply support activities for animal production perform services that may include breeding, pedigree record services, boarding horses, livestock spraying, and sheep dipping and shearing.
+Typically, such support services are provided to the larger farms that are run more like businesses.
+As farms get larger, it becomes more economical as well as necessary to hire specialists to perform a range of farm services, from pest management to animal breeding.
+Establishments providing farm management services manage farms on a contract or fee basis.
+As more farms are owned by absentee landowners and corporations, farm managers are being hired to run the farms.
+They make decisions about planting and harvesting, and they do most of the hiring of farmworkers and specialists.

 Working Environment

 Agriculture, forestry, and fishing attract people who enjoy working with animals, living an independent lifestyle, or working outdoors on the land.
 For some, however, there may be office or laboratory environments - or a mixture of the two.
+Some of the work done by those with a degree in STEM (science, technology, engineering, and mathematics) who work in agriculture may spend some time in an office setting and some time outdoors -- depending on the work they do in support of the agriculture industry.

 Employment